S2-group/software-design-vu/README.md

 3. Choose branches.
 To create a pull request, you want to set the base and compare branches to the following:
-base repository: S2-group/software-design-vu
-base: master
+base: `master`
-head repository: "yourname"/software-design-vu
-compare: branch you want to merge from (ex. if you worked from master branch, then choose master)
+compare: the branch where you are currently working (e.g., `Assignment1`)

-4. Once you’ve selected your branches, Github will ask you to write a title and a comment.
-Write your group number in the title.
+4. Once you have selected your branches, GitHub will ask you to write a title and a comment for the Pull Request.
+The title of the Pull Request should follow the following pattern: `<Team name>-Assignment<Number of assignment>`.

 You will see a list of commits that have been made by you.
-If you have followed the steps correctly, Github will show you a page that says “Open a pull request”.
+If you have followed the steps correctly, GitHub will show a summary of your Pull Request.

-This is how you create a pull request.
+5. Do a submission in Canvas and provide the unique URL of your Pull Request.
+It has this structure: `https://github.com/<username>/<repo name>/pull/<digit>`.

 ## **Submission format**